jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 * The steps individual steps are called *microcodes*
 * Each of these microcodes took one clock cycle

-* Most operations/instructions we want the computer to perform are made up of several microcodes
+* Most operations/instructions are made up of several microcodes

+    * These operations/instructions would be things like loading data from RAM, addition, outputting data, etc.
+    * Additional instructions are to be discussed shortly

 * Thus, individual instructions may take multiple clock cycles